peblair/belph.github.io/_posts/2015-10-28-programming-documentation.markdown

 used to communicate with a computer.
 Consequently, it is essential to this task that a programming language has an appropriately accessible means of learning it.
-What good is a programming language if no one (or only a combination of a select number of PhDs and heiroglyphics experts) can use it?
+What good is a programming language if no one (or only a combination of a select number of PhDs and hieroglyphics experts) can use it?
 Even if your language is the greatest ever created, skimping on a how-to guide will stunt its growth into obscurity.

 The ultimate takeaway from all of this is to remember that language documentation is a